 Gonzalo Adolfo, an American of Bolivian descent, is the author of the short novels, No Rush for Gold & Golden Rushes, and the volume of mixed poetry & prose, Gone to War.

-Born in 1973 and raised in the Midwestern United States, he made the move to Bolivia in 2004 to reconnect with his homeland where he settled in Cochabamba for two years to write his first book, No Rush for Gold, a story about a musician and a tribute to Madison, Wisconsin, and for a time targeted the expat community in South America to live off of book sales.
+Born and raised in the Midwestern United States, he made the move to Bolivia in 2004 to reconnect with his homeland where he settled in Cochabamba for two years to write his first book, No Rush for Gold, a story about a musician and a tribute to Madison, Wisconsin, and for a time targeted the expat community in South America to live off of book sales.
 In 2008, he traveled through Argentina where he settled in Buenos Aires for six months to write his second book, Golden Rushes, a romantic story about a wandering musician, and to work on translating both of these works into Spanish.
+The forthcoming book, Home I’ll Never Be, is drawn from the Bolivia experiences, and Go Look Lost, from those in Argentina.

 So impressed by a two-day train trip across the western United States, he moved to California in 2010 where he eventually settled in Berkeley, across the bay from San Francisco.
 His poetry from this period along with previous writings drawn from his travels are collected in the volume, Gone to War.

-In the spring of 2019, on the pretext of delivering a red convertible to its new home, he took off on a road trip from Illinois to Montana, visiting as many National Parks and Forests en route as possible.
+In the spring of 2019, he took off on a road trip in a red convertible from Illinois to Montana, visiting as many National Parks and Forests en route as possible.
 Later that spring, after a short visit to Paris to attend several poetry readings, he took the train down to Bayonne in the French Basque Country to walk the Camino del Norte route of the famed Camino de Santiago de Compostela network of long-distance pilgrim trails.
 The poetry from these experiences will be collected in the forthcoming volumes Give Me a Home & I Walk the Earth.

 In addition to his written work, he has published several volumes of photographic portraits in black and white of places drawn from his travels.
 Cuchi Cuchi Time: a Portrait of Los Cabos is the most recent.
 Other volumes include portraits of Barcelona, Paris, Lyon, Marseille, New York, Chicago, Madrid, Washington DC & Bolivia.
 Portraits of California, London, the Loire Valley of France, & the cemeteries of Paris are forthcoming.